hirah2205/ARINC-665/README.md

 - Clang, and
 - MSVC.

-For each compiler and environment, following variants can be built:
+For each compiler and environment, the following variants can be built:
 - Static debug,
 - Static release,
 - Shared debug, and